liqotech/liqo/docs/index.md

 ^^^

 Would you like to quickly join the fray and experiment with Liqo?
-Set up your playground and check out the **getting started examples**, that will guide you through a scenario-driven tour of the most notable features of Liqo.
+Set up your playground and check out the **getting started examples**, which will guide you through a scenario-driven tour of the most notable features of Liqo.
-Discover how to **offload** (a subset) of your workloads, **access services** provided by remote clusters, **expose** multi-cluster application, and more.
+Discover how to **offload** (a subset of) your workloads, **access services** provided by remote clusters, **expose** multi-cluster applications, and more.

 +++
 [](examples/quick-start.md) ·